isomerpages/govtech-stp/_sdf-upgrade/book-an-sdf-suite-at-higher-cost.md

 **Step 3:**  After booking a suite with their preferred SDF, travellers must submit their booking details and confirmation at <a href="https://go.gov.sg/sdfsuite" target="_blank">https://go.gov.sg/sdfsuite</a>.
 This is to ensure that conveyance to the right SDF (where the suite was booked) is arranged. <u>The submission must be made at least 48 hours prior to the intended stay at the suite.</u>

 **Step 4:** Your existing SDF will contact you about the transport arrangements to the selected SDF and will collect payment for the additional costs at check-out.
-The cost of the suite will be pro-rated according to the number of remaining SHN days left to serve.
+The cost of the suite will be pro-rated according to the number of remaining SHN days left to serve.-->